-Consensus meeting discussion clarified that symptoms should be differentiated from the impact or consequences of LARS.
-Figure 4 describes outcomes throughout each phase of the study (details in http://links.lww.com/DCR/B132).
-Eight symptom complexes and eight consequences were agreed on as the most important priorities for definition of LARS (Fig. 5).
-To meet the definition of LARS, a patient must have had an anterior resection (sphincterpreserving rectal resection) and have at least one of these symptoms that results in at least one of these consequences.
-Increased stool frequency was compared with preoperative stool frequency.
-Repeated painful stools include pain on urge, on passing a bowel movement and/or after passing a bowel movement.
-Emptying difficulties include difficulty emptying the bowel for any reason, a feeling that the bowel has not completely emptied after passing a bowel movement and need to return to the toilet multiple times to empty the bowel.
-Faecal incontinence is defined as the unintended passage of a large volume of faecal material.
-Faecal urgency is the need to rush to the toilet to defaecate and/or the inability to delay passing a bowel movement.
-Soiling is the involuntary passage of a small amount of material onto clothing or a sanitary item.
+Consensus meeting discussion clarified that symptoms should be differentiated from impact or consequences of LARS.
+Figure 4 describes outcomes throughout each phase of the study (details in Appendix F, http://links.lww.com/DCR/B132).
+Eight symptom complexes and 8 consequences were agreed on as the most important priorities for definition of LARS (Fig. 5).
+To meet the definition of LARS, a patient must have had an anterior resection (sphincter-preserving rectal resection) and have at least 1 of these symptoms that results in at least 1 of these consequences.
+Increased stool frequency was compared to preoperative stool frequency.
+Repeated painful stools includes pain on urge, on passing a bowel movement, and/or after passing a bowel movement.
+Emptying difficulties include difficulty emptying the bowel for any reason, a feeling that the bowel has not completely emptied after passing a bowel movement, and need to return to the toilet multiple times to empty the bowel.
+Fecal incontinence is defined as the unintended passage of a large volume of fecal material.
+Fecal urgency is the need to rush to the toilet to defecate and/or the inability to delay passing a bowel movement.
+Soiling is the involuntary passage of a small amount of material onto clothing or sanitary item.